Chaired by the Union Finance Minister, Smt. Nirmala Sitharaman, the 50th GST Council meeting was held on 11th July at Vigyan Bhavan, New Delhi.

 The key agendas included preparing various notifications, circulars, and reports such as the Second Report on Casinos, Race Courses, and Online Gaming.

-In this article, we are discussing the highlights, updates, and outcomes from the 50th GST Council Meeting.
+In this article, we are also discussing the highlights, updates, and outcomes from the 50th GST Council Meeting.

 Why are GST Council Meetings Held?

 In India, the Goods and Services Tax Council is a constitutional body and, therefore, the meetings are conducted in India.
-It is responsible for giving advice and making decisions concerning the Goods and Services Tax, which replaced all the indirect taxes of the center and states in India.
+It is also responsible for giving advice and making decisions concerning the Goods and Services Tax, which replaced all the indirect taxes of the center and states in India.
+Key reasons why GST Council meetings are held in India:-

 Constitutional Mandate